 Set up your computer so that banners, popups and sounds do not intrude.

-To find out how to block out the notifications in Outlook get on the wait list for my latest course – all about Outlook.
-You can sign up for it using the form below.
+To find out how to block out the notification in Outlook get on the wait list for my latest course – all about Outlook.
+You can sign up for it here.

 When watching Strictly Come Dancing, I love seeing the Quickstep, the dancers cover so much ground in such a short space of time.
 I end up breathless just watching!
 What does this have to do with Outlook I hear you thinking?